codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

   run-time environment for inter-component communication, scheduling, timing, and logging functionality, as well as a set of generalized application executives.
-Component messaging interfaces and hierarchic structures are defined and generated using `Smidgen`_.
+Component messaging interfaces and hierarchic structures are defined and generated using `Smidgen`_ and and `Finch`_, respectively.

+.. _Shasam:

+Shasam
+  Standardized hierarchic architecture for simulation and modeling.
+  This is a component-based 6-DOF simulation framework with Monte Carlo capability that is built on top of `Chimps`_.

 .. _Hildegard:

 `Hildegard <Hildegard docs_>`_